leftieFriele/karma-referee/README.md

 		'karma-referee'
 	]

-Viola, you can now enjoy the assertions awesomeness from Referee in the comfort of your very own Karma-runner!
+Viola, you can now enjoy referee's assertion awesomeness from the comfort of your very own Karma-runner!